UnitTestBot/UTBotJava/utbot-python/docs/CLI.md

 ## Build

-.jar file can be built in GithubActions with script publish-plugin-and-cli-from-branch.
+.jar file can be built in Github Actions with script publish-plugin-and-cli-from-branch.

 ## Requirements